Advanced Aircraft Analysis Module Descriptions

 The Deep Stall Angles module allows the user to estimate the possible onset of deep stall.
 The module calculates the flow separation angles from the wing leading and trailing edges that could possibly blanket the horizontal tail.

-The purpose of the Performance Sizing module is to allow for a rapid estimation of those airplane design parameters, which have a major impact on airplane performance.
-Airplanes are usually required to meet performance objectives in different categories depending on the mission profile.
+The purpose of the Performance Sizing module is to allow for a rapid estimation of those aircraft design parameters which have a major impact on aircraft performance.
+Aircraft are usually required to meet performance objectives in different categories depending on the mission profile.
 Meeting these performance objectives normally results in the determination of a range of values for:

 - Wing loading (W/S)